History of the nude in art: Greece

-Later, Greek sculpture lost in a certain way this union between the physical and the ideal, moving towards more slender and muscular figures, where action predominated over moral expression.
-This can be seen in works such as the Ephebe of Antikythera (340 BC), the Athlete with Strigil of Ephesus and the Ephebe of Marathon.
+Later, Greek sculpture lost, in a certain way, this union between the physical and the ideal, moving towards more slender, muscular figures, where action predominated over moral expression.
+This can be seen in works such as the Ephebe of Antikythera (340 BC), the Athlete with Strigil of Ephesus, and the Ephebe of Marathon.
 Among the artists who excelled in this period is Scopas, author of the frieze of the Mausoleum of Halicarnassus, full of moving figures, such as his Greeks and Amazons (c.
 350 BC), where the use of clothing is characteristic—especially the cloaks of the Greeks, who otherwise wear the rest of the body naked—to give the sensation of movement.
 He also worked on the Leochares Mausoleum, author of the famous Apollo of Belvedere (c.
 330–300 BC), considered the best ancient sculpture by the neoclassicists, which inspired many modern artists, such as Dürer's Adam (1504), Bernini's Apollo and Daphne (1622–1625), Canova's Perseus Triumphant (1801) and Thomas Crawford's Orpheus (1838).
 In the Mausoleum the so called "heroic diagonal" was introduced, a posture in which the action runs through the whole body from the feet to the hands following a pronounced diagonal, and that would be reproduced assiduously in the future—as in the Borghese Gladiator by Agasio of Ephesus (3rd century BC) or the Dioscuri of the Quirinal, reaching the Hercules and Theseus by Canova.

 Lysippos, perhaps the last great name in Greek sculpture, introduced a new canon of proportions, with a smaller head, a more slender body and long legs, as in his main work, the Apoxymenos (325 BC), or in the Agias (337 BC), in Eros drawing the bow (335 BC) and Heracles at rest (320 BC).
 He also introduced a new conception of the human figure, less idealistic, more focused on the everyday and anecdotal, as his figure of an athlete scratching, the Hermes resting (330–320 BC) of Naples, or the Berlin Adorant.
 Lysippos was the portraitist of Alexander the Great, of whom he made several statues, several of them nude, as in the Alexander with the spear of the Louvre (330 BC).

 Aphrodite of Cnidus (c.
 350 BC), by Praxiteles, copy called Altemps or Ludovisi, Museo Nazionale Romano-Palazzo Altemps.